Citizenry/platform/docs/development-and-code/setup_alternatives/xampp.md

 Configure the hosts file to match your API virtual host name to 127.0.0.1
 {% endhint %}

-Add the API virtual host name to your hosts file, by doing the following: appending a line with this content:`127.0.0.1 api.ushahidi.test`
+Add the API virtual host name to your hosts file, by doing the following: appending a line with this content:`127.0.0.1 api.streetsignal.test`

 * Windows:
   * Open the Notepad application **as administrator**.